 In early June 2020, the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act 2019 (also referred to as the Big Stick legislation) came into effect.
 This was approximately 6 months after reaching royal assent, with the legislation being passed through parliament in late 2019.

-The intent of the new legislation is to ensure that reductions in wholesale energy costs are passed on to customers, and that generators and wholesale market participants can’t manipulate electricity prices or cause consumers to pay more than is reasonably necessary.
+The intent of the new legislation is to ensure that reductions in wholesale energy costs are passed on to business energy customers, and that generators and wholesale market participants can’t manipulate electricity prices or cause consumers to pay more than is reasonably necessary.
 There are penalties that will apply to energy companies who exhibit anti-competitive behaviour or moves to manipulate electricity prices.

 The Australian Competition and Consumer Commission (ACCC) will have responsibility for enforcing the legislation, with penalties to punish misconduct ranging from public warnings and court ordered fines through to forced divestment.

 The legislation has three broad areas of focus: